About Addiction: Causes, Symptoms & Treatment Guide For 2025

-Addiction is a chronic condition, characterised by compulsive behaviours (behavioural addiction) and/or substance use (substance addiction), despite harmful consequences for the addict and/or those around them.
+Addiction is a chronic mental health condition, characterised by either compulsive behaviours (behavioural addiction) or substance use (substance addiction), despite harmful consequences for the addict and/or those around them (Fluyau et al., 2024).
+It affects millions of people worldwide, disrupting lives, relationships, and overall wellbeing, thereby reducing the quality of life of individuals affected by it (Volkow, 2020).

-Understanding the signs, causes, types, and treatment options of addiction is thus crucial for effective recovery.
+Understanding its signs, causes, types, and the various treatment options that are available is thus crucial for effective recovery.

 - What is addiction?